|

 What is the process of conversion from megawatt to megawatt units?

-For conversion from megawatt to megawatt, multiply the number of megawatt by 1, since one megawatt equals 1 megawatt.
+For conversion from megawatt to megawatt, multiply the number of megawatt by 1 as one megawatt equals 1 megawatt.

 This is the standard method used for conversion between these units of power.